East Park planning and public engagement process

 - Round 1 - Daylighting: The stories and ideas gathered in this round of engagement will deepen our collective understanding of this place.
 Together with input and feedback heard during the Northeast False Creek park design process, your stories and ideas will help us develop one to two concept plan options for East Park.

-- Round 2 - Weaving: We will share a summary of engagement input received in round 1 along with one to two concept plans with you.
-Your review and feedback will help us develop a draft concept plan.
+- Round 2 - Weaving: We will share a summary of engagement input received in round 1 along with two concept plans with you.
+Your review and feedback will help us develop a recommended concept plan.